anandha2017/udacity/ud120 Intro to Machine Learning/01 Gaussaian Naive Bayes Deployment on Terrain Data/README.md

 # Udacity Intro to Machine Learning Example 1 GaussianNB Deployment on Terrain Data

-Can only be run on udacity.
-Didn't take the time to get all the imports working, requires a number of libs, so best run on udacity
+In its current state, can only be run on udacity.
+I did not take the time to get all the imports working.
+Best run on udacity